vegarsti/vegarsti/README.md

 ### Hi!

 I'm Vegard.
-I work as a software engineer at [Dune Analytics](https://careers.duneanalytics.com/), where I mostly write code in Go.
+I work as a software engineer at [Dune Analytics](https://careers.duneanalytics.com/), where I'm a heavy user of SQL and write code in Go.
 I'm currently trying to learn more about databases!

 I track things I learn at [til.vegardstikbakke.com](https://til.vegardstikbakke.com).

+I'm working on making a SQL database at [github.com/vegarsti/sql/](https://github.com/vegarsti/sql/).

 I have a [website](https://www.vegardstikbakke.com/).
 My favorite posts are
 - [Problem solving with Unix commands](https://www.vegardstikbakke.com/unix/)